ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 - Request a "provision key" for super tenancy by opening an issue [here](https://github.ibm.com/activity-tracker/customer-issues/issues/new?template=logdna_provision_key.md).
 This key is for _provisioning_ an ST or AT Sender, so that only service owners can do it.
 You will only use this key for the `service-instance-create` commands in the ST and AT instructions, and then you won't need it again.
 - Have the IBM Cloud command line installed.
-- Be logged into your service's account, or a test account in staging if you are just trying it out.
+- Be logged into your service's account in production.

-These instructions assume you are developing ST/AT in staging.
-Here are some implications of staging:
-- The LogDNA service in staging cannot handle high volume.
-Only use staging for small loads, e.g. a proof-of-concept.
-Wait for super tenancy in production for full-volume tests. **Production Dallas is targeted for 19 Feb (high risk), for both ST and a dark launch of AT.**
-- To provision LogDNA in staging with a plan other than Lite, you need a special account that supports paid plans.
-We are accomodating a few early adopters, only during the weeks leading up to Production.
-- When ST/AT are available in Production, you can use production LogDNA instances for developing your service in staging.
-The endpoints in these instructions end in `test.cloud.ibm.com`, but when you use production, drop the `test.`.
+Even if you are running your service in staging, you should provision LogDNA in production.
+You can test your service's code in staging by writing to a LogDNA instance in production.
+While it is possible to use LogDNA in staging, it is not recommended due to whitelists and other complications that are caused by billing considerations.

 ## 1. Provision a Super Tenant Sender
 {: #provision}